 2. comply with any applicable zoning and any applicable federal, state or local licensing requirements;

-3. not significantly increase utility or water consumption (unless tenant separately pays for utilities); and
+3. not significantly increase utility or water consumption (unless Tenant separately pays for Utilities); and

 4. not result in any other additional expense to the LHA.

-(e) In the event the tenant ceases to occupy the unit, provided that the tenancy has not been terminated and is not in the process of being terminated and there is no pending eviction action and provided that the conditions set out in the definition of Family (Household) in 760 CMR 5.03: Definitions have been met, a household comprising of the remaining household members shall be given permission for continued occupancy.
-Any rent due or past due on the date when the tenant ceases to occupy the unit shall become the obligation of the new tenant in such household.
+(e) In the event the Tenant ceases to occupy the unit, provided that the tenancy has not been terminated and is not in the process of being terminated and there is no pending eviction action and provided that the conditions set out in the definition of Family (Household) in 760 CMR 5.03: Definitions have been met, a Household comprising of the remaining Household Members shall be given permission for continued occupancy.
+Any rent due or past due on the date when the Tenant ceases to occupy the unit shall become the obligation of the new Tenant in such Household.

-(f) In the event of divorce or separation and in the absence of an agreement between the affected household members, a court may determine entitlement to continued occupancy as set out in the definition of Family (Household) in 760 CMR 5.03: Definitions.
+(f) In the event of divorce or separation and in the absence of an agreement between the affected Household Members, a court may determine entitlement to continued occupancy as set out in the definition of Family (Household) in 760 CMR 5.03: Definitions.

-(g) The tenant may delete a household member named in an existing lease by a new lease or a lease amendment signed by tenant and the LHA.
-Any person so deleted shall cease to be a household member and shall cease to occupy the unit.
+(g) The Tenant may delete a Household Member named in an existing lease by a new lease or a lease amendment signed by Tenant and the LHA.
+Any person so deleted shall cease to be a Household Member and shall cease to occupy the unit.

-(h) Before any person not named in the lease may be added as a household member (excepting a new-born), tenant and the person involved shall have applied in writing to the LHA for approval of a household including such person and the LHA shall have screened the person, ten years of age or older, as an applicant and found him or her to be qualified.
-The enlarged household shall meet all applicable eligibility requirements for a household initially applying for housing, except income shall be within the limit for continued occupancy and the leased unit shall be of appropriate unit size for the enlarged household.
+(h) Before any person not named in the lease may be added as a Household Member (excepting a new-born), Tenant and the person involved shall have applied in writing to the LHA for approval of a Household including such person and the LHA shall have screened the person, ten years of age or older, as an applicant and found him or her to be qualified.
+The enlarged Household shall meet all applicable eligibility requirements for a Household initially applying for housing, except income shall be within the limit for continued occupancy and the leased unit shall be of appropriate unit size for the enlarged Household.

 6.06: continued